Pratham567/campus-placement-prep/README.md

    -  [OOPS Interview Questions](https://www.edureka.co/blog/interview-questions/oops-interview-questions/)
    -  [Link-2](https://www.geeksforgeeks.org/commonly-asked-oop-interview-questions/)
 ## Interview
+This section would highlight the essentials that are required for interviews.
+The best time to go through these links is about 1 month before the actual interviews (November if you're from an IIT, because interviews starts in December).
+This should be done in parllel to your current preparations and as the interview approaches, put in more time to it:
    - [Must do Coding Interview for Companies](https://www.geeksforgeeks.org/must-coding-questions-company-wise/#oracle)
    - [Top 20 DP interview questions](https://www.geeksforgeeks.org/top-20-dynamic-programming-interview-questions/)
    - [Interview Tips and Tricks(Resume)](https://www.youtube.com/playlist?list=PLrk5tgtnMN6RsjCaAndmEQJSIjx__7fDq)